deskree-inc/nanoservice-ts/triggers/http/src/nodes/examples/README.md

-# Nanoservice-TS Examples
+# Blok Examples

-This examples provide a collection of workflows and nanoservices built with **Nanoservice-TS**, showcasing real-world use cases for building scalable, reusable, and modular backend services.
+This examples provide a collection of workflows and bloks built with **Blok**, showcasing real-world use cases for building scalable, reusable, and modular backend services.

 ## 🚀 Getting Started